• Skip to primary navigation

 Instructions

-10. Assemble the hand pies: Brush the egg wash around the edges of 1 circle of pie dough.
-Place about ¼ cup of cooled apple filling in the middle.
-Place a circle of pie dough over the top and press down on the edges to seal the two pieces together.
-Crimp the edges of the bottom to the top to further seal the pie and to add a decorative touch.
+6. Brush egg wash around the edges of one dough circle.
+Spoon 3 to 4 tablespoons of cooled apple filling into the center, keeping it slightly mounded but away from the edges.
+Place a second dough circle over the filling and press the edges together to seal, pushing out any air pockets.
+Crimp the bottom edges to the top to further seal the pie and add a decorative touch.

-12. Preheat the oven to 400ºF and set a rack to the second-lowest position in the oven.
+8. Preheat the oven to 400ºF and set a rack to the second-lowest position.
 Remove the pies from the freezer, brush the tops with an egg wash and sprinkle with raw sugar.

-13. Bake in the oven for 30-40 minutes, or until the hand pies are lightly golden all over.
+9. Bake in the oven for 30-35 minutes, or until the pie dough is lightly golden all over.

 Notes

-The apple filling can be made up to 7 days ahead of time.
+The apple pie filling can be made up to 5 days ahead of time.

 If at any point your pie dough is getting too warm, simply place it in the refrigerator or freezer to chill until it is easy to work with again

-Filling the hand pies is a delicate balance of not overfilling them, and not underfilling them.
+Filling the hand pies is a delicate balance between not overfilling and not underfilling.
 If you find that you are having trouble closing the hand pies, then use less filling.

 It's best to chill the hand pies briefly before baking as the instructions direct, or you can chill them overnight and bake the next day!